 9

-The staff are warm and friendly and dole out travel tips and advice for visiting the attractions and sights around.
-Begin your day with a hearty breakfast of fresh pastries, cereal, fruit, and great coffee at Wayra restaurant.
+The staff is warm and friendly and doled out travel tips and advice for when we wanted to visit the attractions and sights around.
+We began our days with a hearty breakfast of fresh pastries, cereal, fruit, and great coffee at Wayra restaurant.
 The other one serves Peruvian dining, along with excellent cocktails.
-When you’re done exploring, head to the large spa for a massage or a body treatment.
-The hotel even has its stables and has an excellent posse of guides for riding, cycling, and hiking excursions to the nearby ruins.
-The small but divine outdoor pool is the cherry on top.
+When we were done exploring, the large spa with its massages and body treatments awaited.
+Or, you could do what we did and head down to the outdoor pool, which is small but absolutely divine.
+The hotel even has its own stables and has an excellent posse of guides for riding, cycling, and hiking excursions to the nearby ruins.

 Inkaterra La Casona